Keriyem/keriyem/README.md

 ### 👋 About Me

 Hello **everyone**, my name is Kerim Hamadi,
-I am a developer and code with NodeJs.
+I am a developer and code with JavaScript.
 I specialize in Discord.js, more precisely Discord.js.

 📫 Contact: kerimmail@aol.com